-The following is a comprehensive list of the items you will be needing during your trip.
+The following is a comprehensive list of the items you will need during your trip.

-You need a good fitting climbing boot graded B1 which can fit snugly into your crampons.
-You can get a B2 or B3 graded boots if you are planning to do more climbing in the future.
-If you want to keep your feet warm you can wear 8000-meter triple boots.
+You need a good fitting climbing boot graded B1, which can fit snugly into your crampons.
+You can get B2 or B3 graded boots if you are planning to do more climbing in the future.
+If you want to keep your feet warm, you can wear 8000-meter triple boots.

-If you are flying into Lukla from Kathmandu it takes around 30 minutes to reach the Sherpa settlement.
-If you are flying from Manthili Airport in Ramechhap, it will take only 15 to 20 minutes to reach Lukla.
+If you are flying into Lukla from Kathmandu, it takes around 30 minutes to reach the Sherpa settlement.
+If you fly from Manthili Airport in Ramechhap, it will take only 15 to 20 minutes to reach Lukla.

 Because of the congestion at the Kathmandu Airport, Lukla flights have been diverted to Manthali Airport in Ramechhap, which lies about 4 hours' drive from Kathmandu.

-As Lukla lies deep in the mountains, where bad or foggy weather is quite common, the flights to Lukla get canceled frequently due to bad weather.
-If our flight gets canceled your trip will get extended.
+Lukla lies deep in the mountains, where bad or foggy weather is quite common.
+The flights to Lukla get canceled frequently due to bad weather.
+If our flight gets canceled, your trip will get extended.
 We have included a contingency day in the itinerary for such an emergency, but sometimes it takes more than two days for the weather to clear up.
 Thus, we urge you to keep buffer days for emergencies.

-Helicopter companies do offer emergency flights when the big aircraft are not able to fly.
-To secure a seat on a helicopter you need to pay an extra fee.
+Helicopter companies do offer emergency flights when big aircraft are not able to fly.
+To secure a seat on a helicopter, you need to pay an extra fee.

 Here are some reasons why you should choose us:

 You can book this adventure by filling up the online form on our website.
 You can also send us an email stating your desire to book this trip.
-A booking deposit which includes 20% of the total trip cost should be paid while booking this trip.
-The deposit will be used to book your airfares, accommodation, etc. You can pay the rest of the amount less than 30 days before your trip starts or after you arrive in Nepal.
+A booking deposit which includes 20% of the total trip cost, should be paid while booking this trip.
+The deposit will be used to book your airfares, accommodation, etc. You can pay the rest of the amount less than 30 days before your trip starts or after arriving in Nepal.

-We accept credit card payment, bank transfer, payment via Western Union, etc. We will send you details of our bank account in case you want to send the deposit through a wire transfer.
+We accept credit card payment, bank transfer, payment via Western Union, etc. We will send you details of our bank account to send the deposit through a wire transfer.

 You can also combine Island Peak Climbing with EBC Trek.
 This will give you additional days to acclimatize while taking you to the most visited spots in the Everest Region – Everest Base Camp and Kala Patthar.